 A high concentration of sport and mixed routes in the 5.6 to 5.10c range.
-A nice reprieve from the run-outs and head games of many climbs in the needles.
+Not very tall or attractive spires but A nice reprieve from the run-outs and head games of many climbs in the needles.
 The crag is far enough away from the needle's eye parking lot that you shouldn't get any harassment from tourists.
 Moonlight ridge is separated into three sections: "The Galaxy", "McQ's Pinnacle/Thin Fin" and "The Point/Beside The Point".

 A very sustained and slightly overhanging route up an arete.
 Like other routes in this area, the holds look huge from the ground and some of them are.
 However, once on the climb you will find that many "jugs" are actually medium-sized crimpers....[more]Browse More Classics in SD

 I've been to moonlight ridge and enjoyed some of the climbs.
 I would however like to know some more specifics as to the routes and the means which they were bolted.
 Rap bolting is perhaps against Needle's ethics, but using power drills is illegal.
 Personally, I'm a bit disappointed because the people involved seem to be return visitors to the Black Hills who you think would have a little more respect for rules and history.
 The bolted Conn Route on "the Galaxy" is especially disconcerting because of the climbing history the Conns brought to the Hills.

 I'm climbing ton's Mike.
 I would also like to be able to continue climbing in the Black Hills and if regulations aren't followed areas can be shut down, thus limiting everybody's climbing so a few can put there name on "new" routes.
 It's all about having fun, being safe and following some of the simple rules set out by CSP.